Technical Arts Faculty

 Using VEX Robotics technology, students in this course will consider the design, construction and programming of both actively controlled mobile robots, as well as autonomous machines incorporating sensor feedback systems.
 Students will work primarily in small design teams, with the ultimate goal of challenging each other, as well as teams from other schools and jurisdictions, in a variety of competitions and games.
 Students will be grouped and receive appropriate instruction according to their skill and experience level, which may range from those joining us for the first time with no experience to returning students ready to represent the school in regional, provincial, and international competitions.
 While no previous experience with the VEX system or programming skills are required, a high degree of internal motivation and good problem solving skills are essential, as is the ability to work effectively within a supportive team environment.

 Born and raised in Scarborough, Ontario, the son of two teachers, Mr. Doehler has, along with many fellow Canadians, opposed Earth’s rotation and slowly drifted west.
 After backpacking around the world for a year following university, Mr. Doehler enjoyed ten great years teaching junior high school in Edmonton and Calgary before shifting to ‘Island time’ and joining the Brentwood faculty.
-He brings to Brentwood an absolute passion for the rocks, raw power, and beauty of our planet, and champions courses in Earth Science and Geology, as well as leading an annual trip for the entire Grade 10 class to the Bamfield Marine Science Centre.
+He has an absolute passion for the rocks, raw power, and beauty of our planet, and champions courses in Earth Science and Geology.
+When not in one of the science labs, Mr. Doehler can be found in the cavernous Robotics room in the Centre for Arts and Humanaities, exploring mechanics and programming with a dedicated fleet of student roboticists.
 Outside of the wonderful whirlwind that is Brentwood, Mr. Doehler joins his wife Marianne – a fellow geologist - in passions for vocal music, snowboarding, and backcountry hiking.
 Summiting Kilimanjaro in Africa, and taking their 8-month-old son on his first month-long camping trip throughout Alaska and the Yukon exemplify the travel ‘bug’ that has so thoroughly bitten them both.
-Mr. and Mrs. Doehler have achieved parity in life living with three wonderful children, two dogs, two cats, and numerous adopted Privett children.
+Mr. and Mrs. Doehler now live off campus with three wonderful children, one dog, two cats, three rats, though they can count numerous adopted sons still on campus from their five years as Assistant Houseparents in Privett House.